MethanePowered/MethaneKit/Modules/Platform/App/README.md

 # Platform App

+Platform abstraction of the windowed application with main purpose for graphics content rendering.
+Graphics rendering infrastructure itself is split into derived class defined in a separate library.

 ### [Platform::App](Include/Methane/Platform/App.h)

 Defines alias type `Platform::App` pointing to one of platform-specific implementations of the `AppBase` abstract class: